Love-and-Tolerance/Love-and-Tolerance/README.md

 ## Special Thanks

-This resource pack has come a long way and has been touched by many different people, I would like to make sure that each and every one of these people is credited.
+This resource pack has come a long way and has been touched by many different people, we would like to make sure that each and every one of these people is credited.
 If you have worked on this pack and do not see your name on the list please [contact us][Email] to get you added.

-So, without further ado, I would like to thank:
+So, without further ado, we would like to thank:

 - **Arekuzu** for creating the pack and maintaining it from Beta 1.6.6 to Beta 1.7.3.
 - **BlackDutchie** for making the original moon.